silhouette99/shinySRT/README.md

-# ShinySRT
+# shinySRT

 ---

-### Description
+## Description

-`ShinySRT` is a Shiny-based web application developed for the analysis of spatially resolved transcriptomics data.
-This application is designed to handle multiple formats of spatial transcriptome data and allows for the creation of an interactive interface that supports comprehensive data analysis.
-The interactive interface provided by ShinySRT is open-source and can be highly customized to meet the specific needs of users.
+`shinySRT` is a web application developed utilizing the Shiny framework, explicitly designed for the sharable and interactive visualization of spatially resolved transcriptomics data.
+This application is adept at processing various formats of spatial transcriptome data, facilitating the development of an interactive interface conducive to thorough data analysis.
+The interactive interface of shinySRT is open-source, offering significant customization potential to align with the unique requirements of users.

 ---

-### Features
+## Features

-- Developed under R, utilizing a Shiny application that generates an interactive interface deployable on a server or shareable via the web.
+- Developed under R, utilizing a Shiny application that generates an interactive and shareable interface via the web.
 - Provides compatibility with various prominent formats of spatial transcriptome data.
 - Facilitates the import of multiple ST datasets into the Shiny web application.
 - Allows for the customization of spatial spot selection.